LUMP SUM INCOME (INCOME) (FAM)

 - Peril to the physical or mental well-being of a child; or

-- Any other circumstance considered life-threatening by the DFA supervisor.
+- Any other circumstance considered life-threatening by the District Office supervisor.

 To shorten the period of ineligibility, the individual must show the lump sum income is being spent in connection with life-threatening circumstances because of both the following: